KVSlab/VaMPy/README.md

 # Aneurysm_workflow

 This is a collection of scripts to run an aneurysm problem with Oasis.
-First use the automatedPreProcessing to create a mesh and boundary conditions, then install Oasis, and you can run the problem with:
+First use the automatedPreProcessing to create a mesh and boundary conditions, then run the CFD simulation with Oasis, and post-process the results using the , and you can run the problem with:

 FEniCS 2019.1.0 or later available:
 ```